christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 ## A Medium for the Public

-The computer scientist and entrepreneur Ray Kurzweil had supported Cohen's work on AARON starting in the 1980s.[^cohen1988] Kurzweil boasted of running Cohen's software on a large screen in his office, and negotiated an exclusive license with the artist to develop a commercial product.
+The computer scientist and entrepreneur Ray Kurzweil had supported Cohen's work on AARON beginning in the 1980s.[^cohen1988] Kurzweil boasted of running Cohen's software on a large screen in his office, and negotiated an exclusive license with the artist to develop a commercial product.
 In 2001, Kurzweil CyberArt Technologies (KCAT) published AARON as a Windows PC program.
 It was built using